machinable-org/machinable/docs/tutorial/essentials/project-structure.md

 gravity = Experiment.instance('estimate_gravity')
 evolution = Experiment.instance('evolution.simulate_offspring')
 ```
 Note that we do not refer to the classes by their name but just by the modules that contain them.
-As we will see later, importing and instantiating experiments this way has a lot of advantages, so it is the default way of instantiating experiments.
+As we will see later, importing and instantiating experiments this way has a lot of advantages, so it is the default way of instantiation in machinable projects.

 ## Verify your setup